top of page

 Heat Levels in Classes?

-Our room is heated to 105 degrees for 26+2 Beginner Hot Yoga, using our infrared sauna heating panels.
-The temperature is slightly lowered for the e84 Intermediate and 84 Asanas Advanced classes, since we are working so deeply in the body and generating more internal fire.
+Our room is heated to 105 degrees for 26&2: Level 1 Hot Yoga, using our infrared sauna heating panels.
+The temperature is slightly lowered for the e84: Level 2 and 84 Asanas: Level 3 classes, since we are working so deeply in the body and generating more internal fire.

 Why do we do the same postures every time?